pnnl/HyperNetX/docs/source/glossary.rst

 	.. // scan hypergraph.py

-	Entity
+	Entity and Entity set
-		..
 		Class in entity.py.
 		HNX stores many of its data structures inside objects of type Entity.
 Entities help to insure safe behavior, but their use is primarily technical, not mathematical.

 	hypergraph
-		A tuple (Nodes, Edges, Incidence), where Nodes and Edges are sets, and Incidence is a function that assigns a value of True or False to every pair (n,e) in the Cartesian product Nodes x Edges.
+		The term *hypergraph* can have many different meanings.
+In HNX, it means a tuple (Nodes, Edges, Incidence), where Nodes and Edges are sets, and Incidence is a function that assigns a value of True or False to every pair (n,e) in the Cartesian product Nodes x Edges.
 We call
 		- Nodes the set of nodes
 		- Edges the set of edges
 		- Incidence the incidence function
-		*Note* There are many different ways to define a hypergraph, which are all equivalent.
-For example, the information contained in Incidence is the "same" as the information contained in an  :term:`incidence matrix`.
+		*Note* Another term for this type of object is a *multihypergraph*.
+The ability to work with multihypergraphs efficiently is a distinguishing feature of HNX!

 	incidence
 		A node n is incident to an edge e in a hypergraph (Nodes, Edges, Incidence) if Incidence(n,e) = True.
+		!!! -- give the line of code that would allow you to evaluate

 	incidence matrix
 		A rectangular matrix constructed from a hypergraph (Nodes, Edges, Incidence) where the elements of Nodes index the matrix rows, and the elements of Edges index the matrix columns.
 Entry (n,e) in the incidence matrix is 1 if n and e are incident, and is 0 otherwise.